bartoszlenar/Validot/.github/README.md

 )
 ```

-### Validot requires values by default
+### Validot treats null as error by default

-In opposition to FluentValidation, all values are marked as required by default.
-In the above example, if `LastName` member were null, the validation process would exit `LastName` scope immediately only with this single error message (content can be changed):
+All values are marked as required by default.
+In the above example, if `LastName` member were null, the validation process would exit `LastName` scope immediately only with this single error message:

 ```
 LastName: Required
 ```

+The content of the message is, of course, [customizable](../docs/DOCUMENTATION.md#withmessage)).

 If null should be allowed, place [Optional](../docs/DOCUMENTATION.md#optional) command at the beginning: